0x72616a6e72/script-samples/buffer-overflows/bof.md

 ***
 ## Finding a JMP ESP etc in the Right Module

 Now that we know how to overwrite the EIP, and we know what characters cannot be used we need to find a piece of assembly that will allow us to execute our shell code.
-The assembly must exist within a loaded module, and ideally have no protections eg DEP, ALR etc.
+The assembly must exist within a loaded module, and ideally have no protections eg DEP, ASLR etc.

 We will use mona.py in conjunction with Immunity Debugger.